gkeais/435_exercises/.ipynb_checkpoints/vcf_tutorial-checkpoint.md

 #### 1. Navigate to the DGRP website and download the dgrp2 VCF file

-Follow this link to the data page of the DGRP website: http://dgrp2.gnets.ncsu.edu/data.html
+Follow this link to the data page of the DGRP website: <a href="http://dgrp2.gnets.ncsu.edu/data.html" target="_blank">http://dgrp2.gnets.ncsu.edu/data.html</a>

 At the top of the page you will see the following links: